'Adornments' by Carla van de Puttelaar

-The photographs themselves are inspired by the work of the Dutch Old Masters, particularly Rembrandt’s nudes, and the Fox Talbot Museum gallery was painted a vibrant 'Dutch Blue' to reflect this.
+The photographs themselves are inspired by the work of the Dutch Old Masters, particularly Rembrandt’s nudes, and the Fox Talbot Museum gallery has been painted a vibrant 'Dutch Blue' to reflect this.

 This inspiration can clearly be seen in Carla's use of colour and light, and portrayal of textures and surfaces.
 She shoots in natural, northern light to give her photographs a powerful, personal intensity.
 Her subtle use of colour creates a sculptural feel, shaped by the light and framing of the compositions.

 " Carla is one of the most significant photographers working today.
 Though her work is informed by the Dutch masters, the resulting images are fully modern and reflect a feminist view of the figures seen through the female gaze."

 The Fox Talbot Museum celebrates the history of photography, and is named after former Lacock Abbey resident William Henry Fox Talbot.

 Fox Talbot famously invented the first photographic negative in the abbey in 1835.

 ‘We’re really excited to work with Carla,’ says museum curator, Roger Watson, ‘her technique is such a sumptuous blend of the modern with historic references to the Old Dutch Masters.
 ‘There is a timeless quality of the images that carries the weight of history in modern works.’